NLnetLabs/connectbyname/notes/dns-client-proxy.md

 When present, Service Parameters specify how to connect.
 Otherwise it is up to the proxy to try various possibilities.
+For Service Parameters, the values of the ipv4hint and ipv6hint fields are ignored.
+Addresses can only be specified using the addresses field in the PROXY CONTROL Option.

 Associated with this option is a new error, BADPROXYPOLICY.
-When a proxy cannot meet the requirement in a PROXY CONTROL option, it returns this error along with a PROXY CONTROL option that lists what it can do.
+When a proxy cannot meet the requirements in a PROXY CONTROL Option or the option is malformed, it returns this error.

 # PROXY SCOPE OPTION